Investment Advisers Act of 1940: Registration

 Under the Act, investment advisers must register using Form ADV accompanied by a relatively modest fee.
 Form ADV asks for such information as educational background, experience, exact type of business engaged in, assets, information on clients, history of a legal and/or criminal nature, and type of investment advice to be offered.
 Registration under the Act does not constitute an endorsement of the investment adviser, and the person or firm may not advertise as such.
-Part 2A of Form ADV forms the basis of the "brochure" that registered advisers must provide to clients.
+Part 2A and 2B of Form ADV forms the basis of the "brochure" that registered advisers must provide to clients.
+Part 3, also known as Form CRS, is a short relationship summary that also must be provided to clients.

 Registered investment advisers are required to update their Form ADV at least annually.
 Advisers may receive compensation based on the performance of their advice only under prescribed circumstances, and they may not engage in excessive trading or profit from market activity resulting from their advice to clients.
 Investment advisers must also act in the best interest of their clients at all times and take into consideration their clients' financial positions and financial sophistication.

 There are also many provisions in the Act dealing with fraud in terms of advertising, control of client assets, soliciting clients, and information disclosure.